danklotz/openNotes/micro-reviews.md

 - **A**
 - [About Schmidt](https://www.imdb.com/title/tt0257360/?ref_=fn_al_tt_1).
 Better than I expected.
+- - [The Amazing Maurice](https://www.imdb.com/title/tt10473036/?ref_=nv_sr_srsg_1).
+I love the book so the movie has a bit of a disadvantage.
+Still a nice story, confidently told.
+Would have loved if it had a bit higher production values (especially in terms of lighting).
 - [Anna](https://www.imdb.com/title/tt7456310/?ref_=nm_flmg_wr_4).
 Very similar to Atomic Blonde, but not so fresh.
 Still good.
+- [The Assassination of Jesse James by the Coward Robert Ford](https://www.imdb.com/title/tt0443680/?ref_=hm_tpks_tt_t_29_pd_tp1_pbr_ic).
+I love the aesthetics, but the plot and the pacing not so much.
+Needs to be watched with patience.
 - [Army of Thieves](https://www.imdb.com/title/tt13024674/?ref_=nv_sr_srsg_0).
 Beautiful visuals, mediocre movie, annoying franchise tie-ins and extremely bad ending.
 - ⭐️ [A Series of Unfortunate Events (Netflix Series)](https://www.imdb.com/title/tt4834206/?ref_=nv_sr_srsg_2).
 This is a visual stunning series with a magical plot, but no magic in it.
 Maybe not for everyone but I've been blown away.
 - [Asteroid City](https://www.imdb.com/title/tt14230388/?ref_=nv_sr_srsg_3_tt_6_nm_2_q_wes%2520anderson).
 For me this is great movie about creativity, invention, and movie making.
 It is not as good as *The French Dispatch* --- which is similar in many ways and I love --- or as inspiring as *Paterson* --- which is a very different movie about creativity that I love.
 So, not the best of its kind, but still very worthwhile.